"Sir, we've got positive contact. Alfa Charlie gate guard reports a single high-acceleration intruder."

 A scant few kilometers away, the narrow radio beam carrying those orders landed on a parabolic receiver dish.
-The signal was strong enough, and the dish sensitive enough, that it still would have arrived error-free even if it had had to cross eight billion kilometers of interplanetary space.
+They could get away with using beamed radio at such a short distance; if they'd wanted the signal to cross more than a few million kilometers of interplanetary space error-free, they'd have had to use an ultraviolet laser instead.
 A deployer needed to be able to receive new orders at those kinds of distances, if it was to carry its fighters throughout the Solar system.

 "We're up!"
 Colonel Yindras called out.
 The air in the cramped Command Center, deep in Zelta's armored heart, went tense.
 "The intruder's ours!
 Take us out and clear, one gee."

 "Right, sir," the pilot replied, throttling the QC&C engine smoothly upward until it produced a steady 9.8 meters per second squared.
 The back end of the spacecraft was now down.